Business Aviation Travel Tips and In-flight Catering for Johannesburg, South AfricaSeptember 29, 2015 by Stacey Farooqui

 South African cuisine is quite unique due to the mix of cultural influences that have occurred throughout the country’s history.
 Here you will find samosas (the same as Indian samosas), bobotie (a dish of curried minced meat; of Malay origin) alongside distinctly African items like ting (sour porridge) and snoek (a popular type of fish from off the coast).
 Tea lovers will want to stock up on rooibos (translates to “red bush”) tea while in South Africa, since it originates here.
 Some popular restaurants are Five Hundred, known for experimental four- and six-course contemporary dining (located in the Saxon Hotel); The Grillhouse Rosebank, consistently voted as the best steakhouse in the city; and Cube Kitchen for a memorable three-hour tasting experience.

-If you have any questions about this article or in-flight catering in South Africa, contact me at firstname.lastname@example.org.
+If you have any questions about this article or in-flight catering in South Africa, contact firstname.lastname@example.org.